| Eowyn awoke to feel Legolas' lips

 adoration.
 And the dwarf's expression was much the same.

-"Thirdly," continued Eowyn, "you need to establish
+"Thirdly," Eowyn continued, "you need to establish

 exactly where the murder took placewhether the Lady was

-killed where she was found or whether her body was moved there
+killed where she was found, or whether her body was moved there

 afterwards"

-too, was taking the woman seriously.
+taking the woman seriously.

 "Because, March Warden, it will help you eliminate suspectsI

 will explain that in a moment."
-She is every inch a Princess,

-Haldir thought, and would be a fitting consort for an elf,
+be a fitting consort for an elf, were she not mortal.

-"The body was moved by the guards" Eowyn continued.
+"The body was moved by the guards"

 "That could hardly be avoided, lady," said Golradir,

-"the guests were beginning to waken."
+"since the guests were beginning to waken."

 "Yes, I understand that, Captain," she answered.
 "But